ronalde/best-served-local/README.md

 [google-font-download](https://github.com/neverpanic/google-font-download.git)
 and
 [google-webfonts-helper](https://google-webfonts-helper.herokuapp.com/fonts)
-I developed this scripts which makes it easy to automate (via cron and such) the downloading of remote web fonts for serving from my own webserver.
+I developed this script to make it easy to automate (via cron and such) the downloading of remote web fonts for serving from my own webserver.